jadounrahul/kartsnms/doc/Alerting/Transports.md

 to fix up rule names, but it's best to stick to letters, numbers and spaces
 - The transport only deals in absolutes - it ignores the got worse/got better states
-- The agent will buffer alerts, but LibreNMS will not - if your agent is offline, alerts will be dropped
+- The agent will buffer alerts, but KartsNMS will not - if your agent is offline, alerts will be dropped
-- There is no backchannel between Sensu and LibreNMS - if you make changes in Sensu to LibreNMS alerts, they'll be lost on the next event (silences will work)
+- There is no backchannel between Sensu and KartsNMS - if you make changes in Sensu to KartsNMS alerts, they'll be lost on the next event (silences will work)

 **Example:**